mozilla-services/shavar-prod-lists/README.md

     By default, ETP's fingerprinting blocking only blocks _Tracking Fingerprinters_, that is domains which appear in both the FingerprintingInvasive category and one of the Tracking categories.
+    Firefox does not use the FingerprintingGeneral category at this time.

 #### `disconnect-entitylist.json`